Acliad/ISU-audio-visualizer/README.md

 # ISU-audio-visualizer
-Project using the lightshowPI library to drive an LED bar graph audio visualizer
+Project using a Raspberry Pi as an audio hub and LED bar graph audio visualizer